ceostroff/ona-networking-app/README.md

 # ONA Network

-This is a Flask application that uses WTF forms to allow attendees at ONA17 to network with each other based on interest, titles, publication and location.
+This is a Flask application that allows attendees at ONA17 to network with each other based on interest, publication and location.

-THis app is still being updated with form autocomplete and updated CSS before ONA.
+This app is still a work in progress and I will post a necessary installations component upon completion.
+It runs on localhost:5000